 - Enhanced Posture and Body Alignment: Improved posture can ease TMJ strain, and our therapists support you in achieving better alignment to minimize jaw discomfort.

-Through a customized TMJ treatment plan in Foley, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.
+With a tailored TMJ treatment plan in Foley, MO, Axes Physical Therapy delivers an all-encompassing approach to TMD, supporting patients in managing symptoms, restoring function, and returning to daily life with more confidence and ease.

 Get Started with TMJ Treatment in Foley, MO at Axes Physical Therapy

 Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
 Our personalized, patient-centered approach to TMJ treatment in Foley, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.